UPHL-BioNGS/Cecret/README.md

 }
 ```

-## How can I tell if certain amplicons are failing?
+## Is there a way to determine if certain amplicons are failing?

 There are two ways to do this.